LennartHennigs/RG35XX-H-Notes/README.md

 ### DOS

-- There are different DOS emulator that you can choose.
-Per default `DOSBox Pure` is used.
+- There are different DOS emulators that you can choose.
+Per default, `DOSBox Pure` is used.
 - Copy a game folder to `roms/dos/`.
 - Add `.DOS` to the end of the folder name.
-- If there is a `dosbox.conf`file in the game folder, its settings will be applied.
+- If there is a `dosbox.conf` file in the game folder, its settings will be applied.
-- If there is a `dosbox.bat`file in the game folder, it will be executed.
+- If there is a `dosbox.bat` file in the game folder, it will be executed.
-- If you start the game without a `dosbox.bat`file, you will get the start menu where you can select a file as the default executable.
+- If you start the game without a `dosbox.bat` file, you will get the start menu where you can select a file as the default executable.
 Use the right joystick and the `Y`key to select a file.
 You can also select a timeout, where the first X frames after starting a game are not shown.
-- After selecting an executable it will be run and file called `AUTOBOOT.DBP` will be created.
+- After selecting an executable, it will be run, and a file called `AUTOBOOT.DBP` will be created.
-- If you press `L3`, a keyboard overlay will be shown.
+- A keyboard overlay will be shown if you press `L3`.
-- On the top-left of the overlay keyboard there is an option to manual map keys.
-I think this is preferable to use the Batocera key mapping.
+On the top left of the overlay keyboard, there is an option to map keys manually.
+However, it is preferable to use the Batocera key mapping.

 | Button | Function |
 |-|-|